BrutusRex/Brutus-Ultimate-NFT-Blocklist/README.md

 ### My target blocklist size goal is 125k.
 We are currently at 4,941.
 Just about 120k left to go!

 ## How to use:

+!!!
+AGAIN, please ensure that you have a valid number or email attached to your Twitter account in case it is locked by Twitter at any point during this process. !!!

+Keep in mind that Red Block does not like to block more than 500 people at once to help protect your account from Twitter's anti-bot measures.
+You will likely need to click the reset button a few times and rerun the tool to get around the protection measure if you want to do it as fast as you can.
+However, the tool can be set to automatically resume on a timer to keep you from being locked or logged out by Twitter.
+It is still a quick and easy process despite all that - I did the hard part of curating almost 5,000 accounts (at the moment) for you to block.

 1. Unzip the .csv blocklist file.
 Then, download & install the Red Block extension for Chromium/Firefox.